 Most web browsers automatically accept cookies, but if you prefer, you can edit your browser options to block them in the future.
 The Help portion of the toolbar on most browsers will tell you how to prevent your computer from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
 Visitors to our Website who disable cookies will be able to browse certain areas of the Website, but some features may not function.

-We may use the information that we collect about you (whether directly from you from our Site, App, or in-store purchase activities, through your device(s), or from a third party) to help us and our third-party service providers identify other devices that you use (e.g., a mobile phone, tablet, other computer, etc.).
-We, and our third party service providers, also may use the cross-device tracking and other information we learn about you to serve targeted advertising on your devices, to send you push notifications, and to send you emails.
-To opt-out of cross-device advertising, you may follow the instructions set forth in the Third Party Ad Network section below.
+We use the information that we collect about you (whether directly from you from our Website, App, or in-store purchase activities, through your device(s), or from another source) to help us identify other devices that you use (e.g., a mobile phone, tablet, other computer, etc.).
+We also use the cross-device tracking and other information we learn about you to serve targeted advertising on your devices, to send you push notifications, and to send you emails.
+To opt-out of cross-device advertising, you may follow the instructions set forth in the Social Media and Technologies Integrations section below.
 Please note: if you opt-out of these targeted advertising cookies, your opt-out will be specific to the web browser or mobile device from which you accessed the opt-out.
 If you use multiple devices or browsers, you will need to opt-out each browser or device that you use.

 There is no industry do-not-track standard; SOUL has processes in place that are designed to recognize web browser "do-not-track" signals.
 The Help portion of the toolbar on most browsers will tell you how to use your web browser's do-not-track feature.
 Please be advised that we cannot guarantee that our processes will capture all such do-not-track signals.
-You also may disable certain tracking as discussed in this section (e.g., by disabling cookies); you may opt-out of targeted advertising by following the instructions in the Third Party Ad Network section.
+You also may disable certain tracking as discussed in this section (e.g., by disabling cookies); you may opt-out of targeted advertising by following the instructions in the Social Media and Technologies Integrations section.

-We use third-parties to serve advertisements targeted to reach people (or people similar to people) who have visited our Services or are identified in one or more of our databases ("Matched Ads").
-This is done by us uploading a customer list to the third-party (such as through Facebook Custom Audiences or Google Customer Match) or incorporating a pixel from the third-party on our Services, and the third-party matching common factors between our data and their data.
-We may also work with partners to deliver Matched Ads based on data about you and others in those partners' own databases or match the partner's data against our own customer lists.
+We use audience matching services to serve advertisements targeted to reach people (or people similar to people) who have visited our Services or are identified in one or more of our databases ("Matched Ads").
+This is done by us uploading a customer list to a technology service (such as through Facebook Custom Audiences or Google Customer Match) or incorporating a pixel from a technology service on our Services, and the technology service matching common factors between our data and their data.
+We also work with partners to deliver Matched Ads based on data about you and others in those partners' own databases or match the partner's data against our own customer lists.
 To opt-out of us using your data for Matched Ads, please contact us as at firstname.lastname@example.org and specify that you wish to opt-out of Matched Ads.
-We will request that the applicable third-parties not serve you Matched Ads based on information we provide to it.
-You may also contact the applicable third-party to opt-out.
-We are not responsible for such third-party's failure to comply with our or your opt-out instructions.
+We will request that the applicable technology services not serve you Matched Ads based on information we provide to it.
+You may also contact the applicable technology service to opt-out.
+We are not responsible for such technology service’s failure to comply with our or your opt-out instructions.

-Our Website and App may contain links to third-party websites.
-Any access to and use of such linked websites is not governed by this Policy, but instead is governed by the privacy policies of those third party websites.
-We are not responsible for the information practices of such third party websites.
+Our Website and App may contain links to websites platforms, and other services not operated or controlled by us.
+Any access to and use of such linked websites, platforms, and services is not governed by this Policy, but instead is governed by the privacy policies of those websites, platforms, and services.
+We are not responsible for the information practices of such websites, platforms, or services.

 We have implemented commercially reasonable precautions to protect the information we collect from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
 Please be aware that despite these measures, no data security measures can guarantee security.